Contextuality from the vacuum: Results

-In Figs. \ref{fig:magic_vs_gap_big_detectors} and \ref{fig:magic_vs_gap_small_detectors} we plot the Wigner negativity of the reduced detector state normalized by $\lambda^2$, corresponding to the contextual fraction plots for the same detector size in Figs. \ref{fig:contextual_fraction_vs_gap_large_detectors} and \ref{fig:contextual_fraction_vs_gap_small_detectors} respectively .
-As expected from the theory, the shape of the curves for the harvested contextual fraction and Wigner negativity are similar.
-Same as in the case for contextual fraction, the size of the detector is relevant for the behaviour of the curve as $\Omega T \to 0$.
-We elaborate further upon this in \autoref{app:more_plots}, where we also provide plots that fix $R \Omega$ instead of $R T$ , and show that our results are in agreement with previous results presented in~\cite{Nystrom:2024oeq}.
+In Figs.~\ref{fig:magic_vs_gap_big_detectors} and \ref{fig:magic_vs_gap_small_detectors} we plot the Wigner negativity of the reduced detector state normalized by $\lambda^2$, corresponding to the contextual fraction plots for the same detector size in Figs. \ref{fig:contextual_fraction_vs_gap_large_detectors} and \ref{fig:contextual_fraction_vs_gap_small_detectors} respectively.
+As expected from the theory, the shapes of the curves for the harvested contextual fraction and Wigner negativity are similar.
+Some comments regarding the behaviour of the $CF$ and $N$ in Fig.~\ref{fig:mainplots} are in order.
+First, as noted before, $\Omega T =0$ corresponds to gapless detectors ($\Omega=0$) and not to a vanishing interaction time ($T=0$) because $R/T$ is a fixed finite number.
+Consequently, the contextual fraction and Wigner negativity do not have to vanish when $\Omega T=0$; and indeed they do not in Figs.~\ref{fig:mainplots}a, b and c.
+In \autoref{app:more_plots}, we provide complementary results obtained by fixing $R\Omega$ (instead of $R/T$), in which case $\Omega T=0$ corresponds to a vanishing interaction time.
+As a consequence, both $CF$ and $N$ vanish, as expected for $T=0$, in agreement with the results reported in Ref.~\cite{Nystrom:2024oeq}.

-The CF and Wigner negativity's non-monotonic behaviour is a consequence of the shape of the switching function.
-For large $\Omega T$, the system becomes time-translation invariant, and the details of the switching become irrelevant.
-In contrast, for small $\Omega T$, the switching shape affects the final density-matrix elements.
-For instance, it is well known that an inertial detector initially in its ground state has vanishing transition probability ($\mathcal{L}$) in the stationary limit~\cite{birrell_quantum_1982, sriramkumar_finite-time_1996,satz_then_2007}.
-However, the transition probability is non-zero for finite switching.
-In the same vein, the contextual fraction vanishes at long interaction durations because the detectors remain in their ground state but reaches a maximum that likely depends on the details of the switching function.
+Second, we observe that the $CF$ and $N$ drop to zero for large $\Omega T$ in Fig.~\ref{fig:mainplots}; equivalently, we see in Eqs.~\eqref{eq:Lcal_dimensionless}-\eqref{eq:final_integrals} that all the $\mathcal{O}(\lambda^2)$ contributions to $\hat{\rho}_D$ are exponentially suppressed in $\Omega T$.
+This suppression for large $\Omega T$ boils down to the uncertainty principle as follows.
+The expressions in Eq.~\eqref{eq:definitions_terms}, after some manipulations, involve products of (ordinary or one-sided) Fourier transforms of the Gaussian switching functions with respect to $(t-t')$ or $(t+t')$.
+As per the uncertainty principle, if the Gaussian functions in time-space have a variance proportional to $T$, then their Fourier transforms in frequency-space have a variance proportional to $1/T$.
+Therefore, a longer interaction duration results in a smaller contributing frequency window, suppressing the $\mathcal{O}(\lambda^2)$ terms.
+For instance, it is well known that an inertial detector, initially in its ground state, and with a Gaussian switching function, has a non-zero transition probability $\mathcal{L}$ that vanishes in the $T\to\infty$ limit~\cite{birrell_quantum_1982, sriramkumar_finite-time_1996,satz_then_2007}.